Common questions about the airport and aircraft noise

 A noise abatement procedure is the recommended flight path aircraft follow to minimize noise while in transit over a populated area.
 Pilots may decide not to follow the noise abatement procedure due to safety concerns or operating limitations.
 For some noise abatement procedures, a pilot must be able to see specific visual cues.
 If the visual cues are not visible, the pilot will be unable to follow the noise abatement procedure safely.
 Other procedures rely on the capabilities of navigational equipment.

-The decrease in the noise impact area for the San Francisco Bay Oakland International Airport during the past decade is expected to continue because of newer and quieter technology aircraft.
+The decrease in the noise impact area for the Oakland Airport (OAK) during the past decade is expected to continue because of newer and quieter technology aircraft.
 Development of the next generation of aircraft (Stage 4) is well underway, promising quieter planes in the future.

 Noise Complaints and Your Home